intel/unet/2D/README.md

 It should give you the same output as the `plot_tf_inference_examples.py` but execute faster on the same CPU.
 You can try the options `--device GPU` or `--device=MYRIAD` if you have the [Intel&reg; integrated GPU](https://ark.intel.com/content/www/us/en/ark/products/graphics/197532/intel-iris-plus-graphics.html) or [Intel&reg; Neural Compute Stick&trade; (NCS2)](https://ark.intel.com/content/www/us/en/ark/products/140109/intel-neural-compute-stick-2.html) installed on your computer.

-For a complete demo showing the [Intel&reg; Neural Compute Stick&trade; (NCS2)](https://ark.intel.com/content/www/us/en/ark/products/140109/intel-neural-compute-stick-2.html) try out the [Intel&reg; DevCloud for Edge](https://devcloud.intel.com/edge/advanced/sample_applications/).
+For a complete demo showing the [Intel&reg; Neural Compute Stick&trade; (NCS2)](https://ark.intel.com/content/www/us/en/ark/products/140109/intel-neural-compute-stick-2.html) try out the [Intel&reg; DevCloud for the Edge](https://devcloud.intel.com/edge/advanced/sample_applications/).
 You'll be able to try running inference on lots of Intel&reg; hardware using the same OpenVINO&trade; pipeline.

 ![prediction28](images/pred28.png)